 Hoboken Harvest Festival — Hoboken

-Come to Pier A Park for pony rides, a petting zoo, pumpkin painting, hayrides and trackless train rides, face painting, a moon walk, crafts, and more.
+Come to Pier A Park for pony rides, a petting zoo, pumpkin painting, hayrides, trackless train rides, face painting, a hay maze, crafts, and more.
 FREE

 Goblins in the Garden Family Festival — Camden

 Calling all ghosts and goblins!
 Break out the costumes a week early and join in the Halloween festivities at the Camden Children’s Garden.
 Hop aboard a Haunted Train Ride, meet characters in the garden, and trick-or-treat in the Costume Parade.